 - The Board will consist of a majority of independent Non-Executive Directors.
 The Chairman of the Board will be an independent Non-Executive Director; - The Board Performance and Renewal Committee will consist of at least three (3) members.
-All members must be independent Non-Executive Directors.
-The Chairman of the Board should chair the Committee: - The Remuneration Committee will consist of at least three (3) members.
+All members must be independent Non-Executive

+- Directors.
+The Chairman of the Board should chair the Committee; - The Remuneration Committee will consist of at least three (3) members.
 All members must be independent Non-Executive Directors and have an appropriate level of knowledge and understanding of remuneration practice, including legal and regulatory requirements.
 The Board will determine the Committee Chairman; - The Audit Committee will consist of at least three (3) members.
 All members must be independent Non-Executive Directors and financially literate.
-The Audit Committee shall be chaired by an independent Non-Executive Director who is not the Chairman of the Board; - The Risk Committee will consist of at least four (4) members.
+The Risk Committee Chairman must be a member of the Audit Committee.
+The Audit Committee shall be chaired by an independent Non-Executive Director who is not the Chairman of the Board: - The Risk Committee will consist of at least four (4) members.
 All members must be independent Non-Executive Directors.
-The Risk Committee shall be chaired by an independent Non-Executive Director who is not the Chairman of the Board; - The Board will meet on a regular and timely basis.
+The Audit Committee Chairman must be a member of the Risk Committee.
+The Risk Committee shall be chaired by an independent Non-Executive Director who is not the Chairman of the Board: - The Board will meet on a regular and timely basis.
 The meeting agendas and papers will provide adequate information about the affairs of the Group.
 They also enable the Board to guide and monitor management, and assist in its involvement in discussions and decisions on strategy.
 Strategic matters are given priority on regular Board meeting agendas.
-In addition, ongoing strategy is the major focus of at least one Board meeting annually;

-- The Directors are entitled to obtain access to Group documents and information, and to meet with management; and - The Directors are entitled, after appropriate consultation, to seek independent professional advice, at the expense of the Group, to assist them to carry out their duties as Directors.
+In addition, ongoing strategy is the major focus of at least one Board meeting annually; - The Directors are entitled to obtain access to Group documents and information, and to meet with management; and - The Directors are entitled, after appropriate consultation, to seek independent professional advice, at the expense of the Group, to assist them to carry out their duties as Directors.
 The policy of the Group provides that any such advice is generally made available to all Directors.